BLUE HORIZON 1261

 "That's what I was afraid of," she replied.
 "Until I have a chance to go through it all, may I store some of it in one of the cargo hold's wall lockers?"
 When the cougar nodded his approval, she added, "Even if the Blue Horizon never gets off the ground, I promise that I won't let the items stay in storage for long.
 I will try to go through it in the next day or two, and toss out the things that I don't need or don't have sentimental value.
 I just didn't have time when cleaning out my apartment."

 Jiro looked over at her while he reclosed the bay door.
-In light of Taro's help, he felt that was an odd statement to make, but then he realized that the nurse was unaware they had hired the vixen to help them pull in customers.
+In light of Taro's help, he felt that was an odd statement to make, but then he realized that the nurse was unaware of the new vixen’s help.
 Rather than spoil the surprise, he decided not to say anything and play along with her assessment.
 He put on a deep frown and let out a heavy sigh.

 "If that's the case, you'd better go through it quickly," he told her.